-Although more directed research is needed to specifically link precision-tinted TheraSpecs lenses to vestibular migraine relief, several studies have generally supported the effectiveness of the tint for reducing migraine attacks, fluorescent light sensitivity and other symptoms.7,8 They are particularly great for cutting down on our exposure to the blue-green light and invisible pulsing of old-style fluorescents.
-Even without direct study, our team continues to hear from vestibular migraine patients who use TheraSpecs on a daily basis as a tool for their photophobia.
+Although more directed research is needed to specifically link precision-tinted TheraSpecs lenses to vestibular migraine relief, several studies have generally supported the effectiveness of the tint for reducing migraine attacks, fluorescent light sensitivity, and other symptoms.7,8 They are particularly great for cutting down on our exposure to the blue-green light and invisible pulsing of old-style fluorescents.
+Our team continues to hear from people with vestibular migraine who use TheraSpecs on a daily basis as a tool for their photophobia.
 Here are a few of their stories:

 If light bothers your vestibular migraine, we encourage you to try TheraSpecs.
 With our 60-day return policy on non-prescription styles, you can make sure they provide relief without the risk of other expensive treatments.